ayushgun/website/posts/markdown/branch_optimization_and_cache_locality.md

 ## Cache Locality

 **Cache locality** is a property of a memory reference pattern, where accesses to closely located data are likely to be performed in quick succession.
-Owing to C++'s granular control over memory, cache locality can be optimized in C++ code.
 This property manifests in two forms: **spatial locality** and **temporal locality**.

 ### Spatial Locality